sblanck/smagexp/README.md

 The inputs are :
 * A text file, with probes in row and samples in columns.
 Column titles (chip IDs) must match the IDs of the .cond file.
-* A GPL annotation code is  to fetch annotations from GEO.
+* A GPL annotation code to fetch annotations from GEO.

 Example of a header of input tabular text file
 ```